hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/oss-installing.rst

 The Ansible collection will attempt to automatically create the namespace or project for you.
 If you do not have permissions to create a namespace or project, then ask your administrator to create them for you.

+Note about IBM Kubernetes Service
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you are using the IBM Kubernetes Service, before attempting to run the playbooks to install the Hyperledger Fabric Open Source Stack, you must customize your ALB deployments to use the nginx ingressclass and enable SSL passthrough.
+More details can be found here: https://www.ibm.com/docs/en/hlf-support/1.0.0?topic=kubernetes-deploying-support-hyperledger-fabric#console-deploy-k8-iks-passthru

 Creating the playbook
 ---------------------

-Create a new Ansible playbook file called `install-oss-hlf.yml`.
+Create a new Ansible playbook file called `install-oss.yml`.
 Copy and paste the appropriate code block below, depending on the type of cluster that you are using:

 **Kubernetes**